rebeccapower/test/_pages/speakers.md

 Janice Banser is the Digital & Web Services Librarian at Simon Fraser University (SFU) where she is part of a team responsible for the Library's digital collections hosted on Islandora 7.
 She is the project manager for the current SFU Institutional Repository (IR) migration and upgrade to Islandora 2.0 and for the upcoming migration and upgrade of the SFU Library's digital collections to Islandora 2.0.

+## Amy Blau

+Amy Blau is the Scholarly Communications Librarian at Whitman College, where she manages the college repository, now migrated to Islandora 2.0.
+She currently serves as chair of the Islandora Coordinating Committee, representing the Islandora Collaboration Group.

 ## Arran Griffith

 Arran Griffith is the Program Manager at Fedora.
 She is responsible for guiding the overall direction of the Fedora program and community